DockYard/easing/README.md

 [0.0, 0.030000000000000027, 0.11375000000000002, 0.04499999999999993, 0.3487500000000001, 0.5]
 ```

-### Calculating animation frames from a Stream
+### Calculating timing frames from a Stream

-In many cases you will generate many animation frame values and it may be most performant to calculate those values lazily.
+In many cases you will generate many timing frame values and it may be most performant to calculate those values lazily.
 We can easily do this with [Elixir Streams](https://elixir-lang.org/getting-started/enumerables-and-streams.html#streams)

 ```elixir
 iex> Easing.stream(%Easing.Range{first: 0, last: 1, step: 0.0001}, &Easing.sine_in/1) |> Enum.take(3)